- 7.82k views

 To even the most seasoned globetrotter, Antarctica represents an impossibly exotic and irresistibly alluring adventure.
 Setting foot on the planet’s most inaccessible continent bestows travel kudos that no other destination can offer; the problem is, whichever way you look at it, an Antarctica cruise is not cheap.
 However, it is still possible to land yourself a good discount and here are the top tips for doing so.

-Antarctica sounds like such a distant and unreachable land that most people have little idea of what a trip there entails.
-It is possible to reach the great southern continent from many places, but as a tourist, you are most likely to arrive there from the ‘world’s most southern city’, Ushuaia in Argentina.
+Most people have little idea of what a trip to Antarctica would entail.
+To many, Antarctica sounds like such a distant and unreachable land.
+However, it is possible to reach the great southern continent from many places.
+As a tourist, you are most likely to arrive there from the ‘world’s most southern city’, Ushuaia in Argentina.
 From there, ships cross the Drake Passage and make their way to the Antarctic Peninsula, the long arm of land that curls up to within 500 km of South America.

 The only way to reach Antarctica is on a cruise ship or take a flight to the Drake Passage and then join a cruise.
 There are many cruise options, and during peak season, there are departures from Ushuaia every day.
 Some cruises take in the Falkland Islands and South Georgia, others call at the South Shetlands, many allow you to step foot onto the Antarctic Peninsula itself and a few even take you south of the Antarctic Circle.
 Cruises usually last around 10 – 20 days.